DhavalSharma19/ISSU_Tool_Automation/README.md

 </pre>

 ### trigger_verify_issu :- <br>
 We now call the function trigger_verify_issu() from the generic_utils.lib file.
 This function first checks if all the required parameters are passed correctly in the matrix.csv file.
-Now we check the current image on the box with the help of .api.get_running_image() function. <br>
+Now we check based on the version we get from command "show version" if upgrade_with_epld is possible or not and set the variable accordingly.
+Afterwards we check the current image on the box with the help of .api.get_running_image() function. <br>

 <pre>
    get_running_image() :-